-Do they like all the same films and music as you?
-And they’re gorgeous too – just your type?
+Do they like all the same things as you?
 It’s easy to be swept away by their interest but they could just have got the information from your online profiles.
 With your likes and dislikes available for anyone to see it’s easy someone to pretend they have lots in common with you.
 And photos are easy to copy, edit and share, which means it’s easy to pretend to be someone else.

 Do they want to talk about sex with you?